 The grub at Pixie Retreat may be plant-based, mostly raw, organic or gluten-, soy-, and/or dairy-free, but make no mistake — this is serious comfort food.
 Think mock BLTs and “bakn’ cheez burger” collard wraps and decadent desserts oozing with caramel, almond butter and rich vanilla cream.
 You can even pick up Pixie Retreat’s crave-worthy cheesy kale salad and chocolate pudding cups, both of which have amassed local cult followings, at local New Seasons Markets and Whole Foods locations.

 Eatin’ Alive lives up to its billing with 100% raw, vegan and gluten-free fare.
 Look for this small but mighty eatery at Portland’s flagship farmers’ market on Saturdays, peddling creative farm-fresh lunch fare to the omnivorous masses.
 Chomp into a barbecued beet burger wrapped in a collard roll with cashew goat cheese and crispy onions, with a “razzle dazzle” raspberry brownie for guilt-free dessert.
 If you miss market day, never fear: Eatin Alive’s grab-and-go falafel wraps and zucchini noodles are waiting at Kure and New Seasons Market locations seven days a week.

 Still hungry for heat-free eats?
-Plenty of other local plant-based restaurants offer raw entrées, from almond-butter pad Thai at Prasad to mushroom fajitas at Proper Eats.
+Plenty of other local plant-based restaurants offer raw entrées, like almond-butter pad Thai at Prasad.
 Just another indication that Portland’s food scene has never been more lively.